Luis Costa (Spanish footballer): Playing career

 Costa was born in Alicante, Valencian Community.
-After rising to prominence in amateur tournaments held in his hometown, he signed with Real Madrid from Hércules CF at the age of 17, spending four years under contract with the club as a senior but never appearing in competitive matches – whose forward line included the likes of Francisco Gento, Raymond Kopa, Ferenc Puskás, Luis del Sol and Alfredo Di Stéfano – also being loaned four times to three teams, including fellow La Liga sides Córdoba CF and Elche CF.
+After rising to prominence in amateur tournaments held in his hometown, he signed with Real Madrid from Hércules CF at the age of 17, spending four years under contract as a senior but never appearing in competitive matches for the club – whose forward line included the likes of Francisco Gento, Raymond Kopa, Ferenc Puskás, Luis del Sol and Alfredo Di Stéfano – also being loaned four times to three teams, including fellow La Liga sides Córdoba CF and Elche CF.

 In 1966, Costa left Real and signed for Córdoba on a permanent basis, following an unassuming spell with Hércules in the Segunda División.
 From 1968 to 1971 he suffered three consecutive relegations from the main division, with the Andalusians, RCD Mallorca and Real Zaragoza; he amassed top-flight totals of 188 games and 19 goals, and closed out his career aged 33 after three years in the Tercera División with Girona FC, having obtained his coaching license before he retired.